kdelwat/ganache-repro/README.md

 When `N_CPUS = 1` (no concurrency), all receipts return OK.

+### Bug

-When `N_CPUS = 32`, or other high numbers, transactions will intermittently be stuck in the txpool.
-They're visible by calling `txpool_content` via RPC:
+On some runs, when `N_CPUS = 32`, or other high numbers, transactions will get stuck in the txpool in the queued state.

+The Ganache logs will show no activity except for `eth_blockNumber` and `eth_chainId`;
+and `send.ts` will eventually exit.

+Looking at the TX pool, you will see many queued transactions:

 ```
 curl -X POST --data '{"jsonrpc":"2.0","method":"txpool_content","params":[], "id":1}' http://127.0.0.1:8888
 ```

+The smallest nonce of the queued transactions will match the current `from` account nonce; i.e. the nonce of the sender has been incremented correctly but queued transactions have not been triggered and are stuck.